 - Faulty Fuel Rail Pressure (FRP) sensor

 - Damaged, loose, or corroded FRP sensor connector

 - Fuel pump issues or fuel pump relay

 Fuel Rail Pressure Sensor Location

-If you are getting fault code P0190 check for power at the sensor.
-You should get 5 volts at the sensor with the ignition on.
-Check continutiy for the sensor itself using a digital multimeter.
-If the car won't start, use a fuel pressure gauge to measure the fuel pressure.
-Without starting the engine turn the ignition key to the on position and you should get around 45 psi or up to 60 psi (DPI) for direct port injection systems.
+If you are getting fault code P0190, check for power at the sensor.
+You should get five volts at the sensor with the ignition on.
+Check continuity for the sensor itself using a digital multimeter.
+If the car doesn't start, use a fuel pressure gauge to measure the fuel pressure.
+Without starting the engine, turn the ignition key to the on position, and you should get around 45 psi or up to 60 psi (DPI) for direct port injection systems.

-If the sensor is sending values that are out of range then fault code P0190 will be stored as active, and check engine light will come on.
+If the sensor is sending values that are out of range, then fault code P0190 will be stored as active, and the check engine light will come on.
 It is more likely that you will have a faulty sensor or damaged wires (high resistance).
-Fault code P0190 comes on when there is a Fuel Rail Pressure (FRP) circuit has a malfunction.
+Fault code P0190 comes on when there is a Fuel Rail Pressure (FRP) circuit that has a malfunction.
+The Engine Control Unit (ECU) will detect that the fuel rail pressure sensor has an open circuit or is operating outside of the normal range and show cengine light will come on.
+It is more likely that you will have a faulty sensor or damaged wires (high resistance).
+Fault code P0190 comes on when there is a Fuel Rail Pressure (FRP) circuit that has a malfunction.
 The Engine Control Unit (ECU) will detect that the fuel rail pressure sensor has an open circuit or is operating outside of the normal range and show code P0190.